sauce-archives/appium-device-allocation-tests/README.md

 * `APPIUM_SERVER`

 ### Run
-Try to run this project in two separate jenkins tasks (Android, IOS) and use `-Dtest=android/* clean test` maven command for Android and `-Dtest=ios/* clean test` for iOS.
+Try to run this project in two separate jenkins tasks (Android, IOS) and use `-Dtest=android/* clean test` maven command for Android and `-Dtest=ios/* clean test` for iOS in a maven Project.
+Or better use a Pipeline with Jenkinsfiles.